gorokoba560/norm-analysis-of-transformer/README.md

-# Transformers Analysis with Vector Norms
+# Norm-based Analysis of Transformer

 This repository includes code for [Attention Module is Not Only a Weight: Analyzing Transformers with Vector Norms](https://arxiv.org/abs/2004.10102).